 Ψ{SA} is a measure of the thermal characterization parameter from the bottom of the heatsink to the local ambient air. Ψ{SA} is dependent on the heatsink material, thermal conductivity, and geometry.
-It is also strongly dependent on the air velocity through the fins of the heatsink and the local ambient temperature surrounding the heatsink.
+It is also strongly dependent on the air velocity through the fins of the heatsink.